18F/18f.gsa.gov/.github/ISSUE_TEMPLATE/new_feature.md

 As an ___________, I want to ____________ so I can _____________.

-## Other considerations and design implementaiton suggestions
+## Other considerations and design implementation suggestions